Red Mite in Chicken Houses

 Red Mite eradication

-If you are already suffering from a Red Mite infestation these are some ideal 100% natural, non-toxic products.
+If you are already suffering from a Red Mite infestation here are some ideal 100% natural, non-toxic products.

-Poultry Shield is a liquid cleaner and sanitising product by Biolink that is best applied to your hen houses with a pressure sprayer.
-It works by breaking down organic matter and eradicating the mites' habitat.
+Smite Red Mite Liquid is a concentrate that you mix with water (e.g. 1 litre makes up to 34 litres).
+It is a non-toxic biocidal detergent and degreaser that is best applied to your chicken coop with a pressure sprayer.
+It works by breaking down organic matter and eradicating the red mites' habitat.

-We have made a little kit of several products to help with the battle as well as help the birds recover.
+We have made a small kit of several products to help with the battle as well as help the birds recover.
 Try our Anti-Red Mite Kit.

 There are many other products on the market to fight the Red Mite battle.
 We have Smoke Bomb Fumers, as well as cypermethrin based answers like Ardap Insecticide Aerosol.
 Please take a look in our Red Mite Eradication Section to find more products or call us if you need further advice.